 The Easiest Homemade Crostini Recipe

+This quick and easy crostini recipe requires just 3 ingredients – baguette, olive oil, and salt – and takes about 15 minutes from start to finish.
 Making crostini at home is easier than you might think.
-Freshly made crostini also tastes SO much better than the version you'll find at the grocery store!
-It only requires 3 ingredients and takes about 20 minutes from start to finish.
+And freshly made crostini tastes SO much better than the version you’ll find at the grocery store!

 - Yield: 24 slices crostini 1x